MrDmitry/aidenhale.dev/web/data/work/automation/README.md

 that it would work for the current project.

-While I was wrapping my mind around the core values of automation, I hacked together some intermediate jobs to satisfy some urgent requests from opinionated staleholders.
+While I was wrapping my mind around the core values of automation, I hacked together some intermediate jobs to satisfy some urgent requests from opinionated stakeholders.
 I briefed them about the limitations of these jobs, specifically how they shape the development process:
 * Integrated builds as **required** PR gates slow down the development, as integration of breaking changes would have to be done in-sync with the changes themselves, or with external topic-branch synchronization that requires coordinated